-- Previously looked after children benefit from priority admission to schools.
-This means that even if the school is over-subscribed, they will still be awarded a place. - Schools are entitled to claim Pupil Premium Plus (currently £2,410 per year for Reception to Year 11 age children and £342 per year for 3 and 4 year-olds in Early Years provision). - Enfield Virtual School will provide advice, guidance and information to schools, parents and a range of professionals around improving the educational outcomes of children who are previously looked after.
+- PLAC children benefit from priority admission to schools.
+This means that even if the school is over-subscribed, they will still be awarded a place. - Schools are entitled to claim Pupil Premium Plus (currently £2,410 p.a. rising to £2,530 p.a. in 2023/24, for Reception to Year 11 aged children, and £342 p.a. rising to £353.40 p.a. for 3 and 4 year-olds in Early Years Provisions). - Enfield Virtual School provide advice and guidance information to schools, parents or guardians and a range of professionals, around improving the educational outcomes of children who were previously looked after.

-Why do previously looked after children need support, and how do we access it?
+Why do previously looked after children need support?

-Many care experienced children have experienced grief, separation and loss or will have had traumatic early life experiences.
+Many care experienced children have experienced grief, separation and loss or may have had traumatic early life experiences.
 Many may have entered care due to abuse or neglect.
 Their needs do not change overnight, and they do not stop being vulnerable just because they are in a loving home.
 Their early life experiences will have a lasting effect emotionally, socially, and academically.
 The purpose of the Pupil Premium Plus and other support available to previously looked after children is to raise educational attainment and close the gap between previously LAC students and their peers.